"We have a secret in our culture, and it's not that birth is painful. It's that women are strong."

 The moment labor onset begins, let me know.
 Labor onset means that your contractions are becoming regular and intensifying, or if your water breaks.
 If you are being induced, I will arrive when contractions start intensifying.
 During this time before I arrive, we'll talk it out together and figure out a good time for me to come.
 If you are working with a doula or if you have a support person with you, I can take their information and speak with them if you wish.
 Typically, I leave for a birth once labor progresses and contractions are get harder to talk and walk through.
 I do not always go off of how dilated you are, as this isn't a good indication of when baby will be born.
 Every pregnancy is different and every person is different.
 So, if at any time you want me there sooner, you can just let me know.
 Remember to take into consideration how long it would take me to travel to the birth space.

 From 38 weeks on, I will have my phone available for phone calls and texts at all hours of the day and night.
 Texting notifications will be on loud however, I may not wake up.
 For more urgent matters such as labor onset, please call me.
-And do not feel bad for calling me in the middle of the night.
+Do not feel bad for calling me in the middle of the night.
+I cannot urge this enough.
 During the on call period, I expect to be woken up at 4:27AM- and that's quite alright!
 That's part of the excitement, so please, do not feel bad!

 What to expect from your photographer during labor.